 Buying a home can be quite a process even if it isn’t your first time.
-Here is a general outline on how that journey might go in todays market.
+Take a look at our short "how to buy a home" video and read through the steps below.
+We're sure that being informed will improve your home buying journey in today's market.

 Initial meeting with me to discuss your wants, needs and a bit of counseling about the process.